 The older Linux based phones can still be logged in as a user that has been migrated to Teams.
 This is due to a backend gateway that Microsoft has put in place.
 However, there will be some limited functionality with contact lists.
 It is not clear as to how long Microsoft will keep the backend SFB and gateway infrastructure in place.
 The ability to control your desk phone from the Teams application (BToE) isn’t available for the Linux-based or Teams phones.

 There is a plethora of USB and meeting room devices that are certified for Teams so for users that do not require an actual desk phone, there are many inexpensive options for deploying or upgrading to Teams for voice.

 No further updates will be made to Skype for Business

 The bottom line is, it is time to upgrade to Microsoft Teams.
-No future enhancements will be made to Skype for Business and all development for collaboration and phone functionality will be put into Teams going forward.
-If you would like more information or need assistance with your upgrade to Teams, please reach out to us and we can help guide you.
+No future enhancements will be made to Skype for Business.
+All development for collaboration and phone functionality will be put into Teams going forward.
+Want more information or need assistance with your upgrade from Skype for Business to Microsoft Teams?
+Reach out to us and we can help guide you.